DP World: Supply chain security

-Counter piracy
+Counter-piracy

-In June 2012, in partnership with the UAE Ministry of Foreign Affairs, DP World convened the second high-level, public-private counterpiracy conference, in Dubai.
+In June 2012, DP World convened the second high-level, public-private counterpiracy conference, in Dubai.
 The Washington Post reported "Diplomats and business leaders...are pushing for stronger partnerships between the public and private sectors in combating piracy off the coast of Somalia".

 The April 2011 conference was the first time companies rather than governments had contributed financial support to the UN counter-piracy trust fund.
 The inaugural conference was attended by more than 65 governments and representatives of international organisations, including the United Nations and more than 120 leaders from maritime industry related companies.

 Berbera operations

 In 2016 a US$442 million agreement was reached between DP World and the government of Somaliland.
 The deal involves enhancing and operating the regional trade and logistics hub at the Port of Berbera.
 The project, which will be phased in, will also involve the setting up of a free zone.

 On 1 March 2018, Ethiopia became a major shareholder following an agreement with DP World and the Somaliland Port Authority.
 DP World holds a 51% stake in the project, Somaliland 30% and Ethiopia the remaining 19%.
-As part of the agreement, the government of Ethiopia will invest in infrastructure to develop the Berbera Corridor as a trade gateway for the inland country, which is one of the fastest growing countries in the world.
-There are also plans to construct an additional berth at the Port of Berbera, in line with the Berbera master plan, which DP World has started implementing, while adding new equipment to further improve efficiencies and productivity of the port.
+As part of the agreement, the government of Ethiopia will invest in infrastructure to develop the Berbera Corridor as a trade gateway for the inland country, which is one of the fastest-growing countries in the world.
+There are also plans to construct an additional berth at the Port of Berbera, in line with the Berbera master plan which DP World has started implementing, while adding new equipment to further improve the efficiencies and productivity of the port.

-The agreement comes as part of a larger government-to-government Memorandum of understanding between Government of the United Arab Emirates and the Government of Somaliland to further strengthen their strategic ties.
+The agreement comes as part of a larger government-to-government memorandum of understanding between the Government of the United Arab Emirates and the Government of Somaliland to further strengthen their strategic ties.
 Somalia's attempts to obstruct and block the deal were frustrated and failed to stop the project from commencing.